Penal transportation: Soviet Union

 Unlike normal penal transportation, many Soviet people were transported as criminals in forms of deportation being proclaimed as enemies of the people in a form of collective punishment.
 During the Second World War, the Soviet Union transported up to 1.9 million people from its western republics to Siberia and the Central Asian republics of the Union.
 Most were persons accused of treasonous collaboration with Nazi Germany, or of Anti-Soviet rebellion.
 Following the death of Joseph Stalin, most of them were rehabilitated.
 Populations targeted included Volga Germans, Chechens, and Caucasian Turkic populations.
 The transportations had a twofold objective: to remove potential liabilities from the warfront, and to provide human capital for the settlement and industrialization of the largely underpopulated eastern regions.
-The policy continued until February 1956, when Nikita Khrushchev in his speech, "On the Personality Cult and Its Consequences", condemned the transportation as a violation of Leninist principles.
+The policy continued until February 1956, when Nikita Khrushchev in his speech, "On the Cult of Personality and Its Consequences", condemned the transportation as a violation of Leninist principles.
 Whilst the policy itself was rescinded, the transported populations did not begin to return to their original metropoles until after the collapse of the Soviet Union, in 1991.